Optomechanical vector sensing of new forces at 6 micron separation: Conclusion

-In this Letter we have described the use of optically levitated MSs as force sensors capable of probing new Yukawa interactions that couple to mass at micron-scale separations.
+In this paper we have described the use of optically levitated MSs as force sensors capable of probing new Yukawa interactions that couple to mass at micron-scale separations.
 In addition to complementing existing techniques, this platform uses the fully-reconstructed force vector to search for the complex temporal signature that would arise from such interactions, a feature that may become crucial should future work result in a discovery.
 Techniques to probe the main sources of background limiting the experiment, as well as mitigation strategies, have been identified.
-Apart from the direct physics goal of the experiment, this work demonstrates the operation of a setup with microscopic objects levitated a few micrometers away from mechanical structures, while maintaining stable conditions, exploring backgrounds, and performing precision metrology.
-These are among the challenges that will need to be addressed towards experimental tests of the quantum nature of gravity~\cite{bose_spin_2017, gonzalez-ballestero_2021}.
+Apart from the direct physics goal of the experiment, this work may be relevant to other uses of levitated optomechanics for fundamental physics \cite{moore_searching_2021}, including searches for dark matter interactions \cite{monteiro_search_2020,kilian_dark_2024}, sterile neutrino emission in weak decays \cite{carney_searches_2023}, or tests of the neutrality of matter \cite{priel_dipole_2022}.
+In addition, this work demonstrates the operation of a setup with microscopic objects levitated a few micrometers away from mechanical structures, while maintaining stable conditions, exploring backgrounds, and performing precision metrology.
+These are among the challenges that will need to be addressed towards experimental tests of the quantum nature of gravity~\cite{bose_spin_2017, gonzalez-ballestero_2021,millen_optomechanics_2020}.